 play to your strengths

 There are three things any expat can do: teach English, translate and work in tourism.
 English native speakers with university degrees can now teach in Italian state schools without a teaching degree.
 In December/January, most schools will advertise for native speakers to help them prepare their students for Cambridge exams.
 This is great work and pays really well.
 You will need a modicum of Italian though to apply for these jobs.
 You can usually find them advertised on your school’s websites as bandi (notices).
 Otherwise contact your school.
 Learn about Display My Art and its possibilities too.

 If you don’t want to go the school route, you can start you own language school by either teaching small adult classes or private tutoring.
 If you are looking to a tutor, hire a professional Math heytutor here.
 You can print out flyers from your local printer and for a bit extra, they’ll usually put them around town for you.
 Speak to an accountant about getting a partita iva (business number) and working out the tax side of things.

 Another option is translating.
 Italians are desperate for native English speaker translators.
-Obviously, you need to know Italian to translate, but if you do, send your resume and a sample of a translation (you can translate anything online) to a few translation companies online.
+Obviously, you need to know Italian to translate, but if you do, send your resume and a sample of a translation (you can translate anything online, with the help of Translation Services Singapore) to a few translation companies online.
 The best part about translating is that you can do it anywhere and at any time, so it’s a great way to supplement your income.

 The last option is tourism, either a restaurant or hotel.
 These jobs are a bit harder to find, so you’ll have to send your resume to as many places as you can.
 The work will most likely be seasonal, from March to September, and won’t pay very well, so be prepared to take a pay cut.